Using a Custom Surface

 The Default BitmapSurface

-By default, when using the CPU renderer, each View paints to a corresponding BitmapSurface
+When using the CPU renderer each View is painted to a BitmapSurface by default:

 class UExport BitmapSurface : public Surface {